maskx/OData/README.md

 * **DefaultSchema** :Defalut Schema name, default is **dbo**
 * **LowerName**: make the name of database object to lower, default is false

+## Contributing

+Contributions are absolutely welcome!

+1. Fork it!
+2. Create your feature branch: git checkout -b my-new-feature
+3. Commit your changes: git commit -am 'Add some feature'
+4. Push to the branch: git push origin my-new-feature Submit a pull request :D

 ## License